mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 ['\n', ' ', '!', '"', "'", '(', ')', ',', '-', '.', '0', '1', '2', '3', '4', '5', '6', '7', '8', '9', ':', ';', '=', '?', 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', 'K', 'L', 'M', 'N', 'O', 'P', 'Q', 'R', 'S', 'T', 'U', 'V', 'W', 'X', 'Y', 'Z', '[', ']', '_', 'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z', 'Æ', 'ä', 'æ', 'é', 'ë']
 ~~~~~~~~

-It is important to understand how we one hot encode input text and decode back to text when we use a trained model to generate text.
-It will hep to see the dictionaries for converting characters to indices and th reverse indices to original characters:
+It is important to understand how we one-hot encode input text to inputs for the model and decode back one-hot vectors to text when we use a trained model to generate text.
+It will help to see the dictionaries for converting characters to indices and then reverse indices to original characters:

 {linenos=off}
 ~~~~~~~~